Prinzhorn Collection: History

 The collection was founded by the psychiatrist Karl Wilmanns and his assistant, doctor Hans Prinzhorn, in the early 1920s.
-Between 1919 and 1921 the pair visited mental hospitals across Germany, initially collecting over 5000 works.
+Between 1919 and 1921, the pair visited mental hospitals across Germany, initially collecting over 5000 works.
 As of 2016, the collection held over 20,000 works.
 Prinzhorn, a physician and art historian, was engaged by the hospital in 1919 specifically to improve and expand the collection.

 Works from the collection were included in Entartete Kunst, the famous 1937 Nazi exhibition of 'degenerate' art.
 Following the war, the collection, largely neglected, was stored in the attic of the hospital.
-In 1973 a conservation effort was undertaken that led to the restoration and cataloguing of the collection.
+In 1973, a conservation effort was undertaken that led to the restoration and cataloguing of the collection.

 The collection was influential on the practice of the artist Jean Dubuffet, who visited it in 1950.
 Writing to Henri Matisse, Dubuffet described it as "something I have dreamt of for years."

-In 2001 the collection was opened to the public as the Sammlung Prinzhorn Museum.
+In 2001, the collection was opened to the public at the Sammlung Prinzhorn Museum.